jitrapon/Grid/README.md

       	1. When a color group is removed, and at the same turn, another same-colored tile moves in to replace one of the spots, the colored tile doesn't update correctly.
       	2. Adjacent same-colored tiles sometimes don't move in the correct order.

+	Gameplay glitch:
+	1. Move number still not updating properly if there is a color group match on first swipe

 	Special Grid: